Sigmarik/list_implementation/CONTRIBUTING.md

 ```

 ## Logger Structure
-**logger** module, when initialized through ```log_init()``` function, creates file that later would be filled with logs and defines certaint importance thrashold that would prevent less important messages (like status reports) from filling the log file.
+**logger** module, when initialized through ```log_init()``` function, creates file that later would be filled with logs and defines certain importance threshold that would prevent less important messages (like status reports) from filling the log file.
 When function ```log_printf()``` is called, it receives importance level of a message to print, and, if that importance is less then logger threshold, ignores the message.
 ## Contact Information
 For more information about contributing to the project contact